Linda0840/recipe-EDA/README.md

 <iframe src="assets/Part_2_Reject_Ingredients.html" width=600 height=550 frameBorder=0></iframe>

 From the graph, we can still see that there are some visible difference in the distribution of minutes when comparing missing and non-missing data.
-We performed a permutation testing  by using __difference in means__ to determine if these two groups could be from the same population:
+We performed a permutation testing  by using __difference in means__ as test statistic to determine if these two groups are from the same population:

 <iframe src="assets/Part_2_Ingredients.html" width=600 height=550 frameBorder=0></iframe>

-The test result yielded a p-value of __`0.001`__, and given that we still use __α = 0.01__ as our significance level, we __reject the null hypothesis__, which means that the missingness is likely to be associated with `n_ingredients`.
+The test result yielded a p-value of __`0.001`__, and given that we still use __α = 0.01__ as our significance level, we __reject the null hypothesis__, which means that the missingness in `rating`is likely to be dependent on `n_ingredients`.

 ## Missingness of n_steps